MIA Remains On Verge Of Disappearing Forever

-Mr. JESSE BAKER (Retired Air Force Chief Master Sergeant, Vietnam Veteran): If wed done it 30 years ago, wed have found a whole lot more faster.
+JESSE BAKER: If we'd done it 30 years ago, we'd have found a whole lot more faster.
 But I feel it's important to welcome our fallen warriors.
 In fact, we should have more people here welcoming them, because they gave everything a person can give.

 YOSHIOKA: After the ceremony, the remains are taken to JPAC's central identification laboratory, the largest facility of its kind in the world.

-Mr. GREGORY BERG (Anthropologist, Lab Manager): We've got a problem of soil acidity and jungle-type of environment, which is extremely degrading to bone.
+GREGORY BERG: We've got a problem of soil acidity and jungle-type of environment, which is extremely degrading to bone.
 It can literally eat bone to pieces over the course of years or decades.

 YOSHIOKA: Having intact bone or teeth is critical for a positive ID, because durable DNA is extracted from each sample and analyzed.
 That is then compared with other samples provided by unidentified service members' families.
 Berg said the passage of 40 to 50 years also is making that task more difficult.

-Ms. JOAN BAKER (Forensic Anthropologist): This is the autopsy suite.
+JOAN BAKER: This is the autopsy suite.
 We have an area where cut the small pieces of bone and then send them for DNA analysis.